 The 10 Best Oil Paint Sets

-This wiki has been updated 36 times since it was first published in February of 2016.
+This wiki has been updated 40 times since it was first published in February of 2016.
 Regardless of whether or not you're a budding Picasso or van Gogh, chances are, if you had the proper materials, you could create unique works, if not beautiful ones.
 Here we’ve compiled a list of oil paint sets that artists of all levels can use to bring their visions to life on canvas, wood, and other media.
 Some come with tools like brushes and palette knives to help beginners get started.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes